-Set up and run User Sync
+Set Up and Run User Sync

 User Sync is a service in the Admin Center.
 User Sync enables you to set up rules to automatically update product entitlements and roles for your SCIM-based* users in response to updates in your Active Directory.

-In this article:
+Topics in this article:

 - Validated Organization domain